 If not, read on for more information on how each of those terms about taking a home office deduction applies in the real world.

-If you are an independent contractor filing a Schedule C, use IRS Form 8829 Expenses for Business Use of Your Home to calculate expenses for business use of your home.
-This form is not used to deduct office equipment or furniture, which are deducted on Schedule C, but only to calculate the deduction for use of your home.
+If you are an independent contractor filing a Schedule C, use IRS Form 8829 Expenses for Business Use of Your Home to calculate expenses for business use of your home, if you are deducting actual expenses for your home.
+(This form is not used to deduct office equipment or furniture, which are deducted on Schedule C, but only to calculate the deduction for use of your home.)
+If you are using the simplified method to calculate the deduction, you will do this on Schedule C.

 If you are a telecommuting employee use Form 2106 Employee Business Expenses to calculate the deductible expenses, then enter the amount on Schedule A. (You must itemize in order to claim this deduction).